 Fortran, C, and C++ are available on the ICHEC systems.
 The commands used to invoke the compilers and/or loaders vary from system to system.
-For more information, see the system specific pages; Fionn and Stoney.
+For more information, see the system specific pages; Fionn.
 A number of scripting and interpreted languages are also available.

 We have included instructions on the Gaussian page of our software section.

 All jobs should be submitted to Fionn via the PBS.
 PBS uses qsub my_script_name to submit a job.
-A sample script can be found on the Fionn and Stoney support page.
+A sample script can be found on the Fionn support page.

 A taskfarm utility is in place on Fionn you can find details here.